det-lab/reading-documentation/docs/03_troubleshooting.md

 # When Something Doesn't Work: Troubleshooting with Documentation
 Even if you follow the documentation closely, it is still possible to run into errors.
-This doesn't necessarily mean that the documentation is inadequate or that you made a mistake, but figuring out what when wrong in these situations means approaching the error systematically.
+This doesn't necessarily mean that the documentation is inadequate or that you made a mistake, but figuring out what went wrong in these situations means approaching the error systematically.

 Documentation can be treated much like a map: retrace your steps, look for landmarks you missed, and read carefully for assumptions or conditions that might not have applied to you.

 ## Revisit the Instructions
-When things go wrong, go back to the last few steps and ask:
+When things go wrong, go back to the beginning of the documentation and ask:

-* Did I really complete each step?
-Look for things that didn't give feedback; maybe they failed silently.
+* **Did I really complete each step?** Look for things that didn't give feedback; maybe they failed silently.

-* Was I in the right environment?
-For example, in the correct folder, using the correct version of Python, etc.
+* **Was I in the right environment?** For example, in the correct folder, using the correct version of Python, etc.

-* Did I skip any prerequisites, notes, or special instructions?
-Check for things like *"if you're on macOS...", "requires admin privileges,"* or *"restart your shell after installing..."*
+* **Did I skip any prerequisites, notes, or special instructions?** Check for things like *"if you're on macOS...", "requires admin privileges,"* or *"restart your shell after installing..."*

-Reading documentation thoroughly sometimes means re-reading it.
-Especially with long installation or setup processes, going back two or three steps can often reveal what's missing.
+Reading documentation thoroughly often means re-reading it.
+Especially with long installation or setup processes, going back to the very beginning can often reveal what's missing.

 ## Identify an Error
 If an error message appears, the best option isn't always to just copy and paste it into a search engine.
 Instead, sometimes try: